eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ./stop.sh
 ```

-#### 1.5.2 Restarting nodeos
+#### 1.5.3.
+Restart the Genesis node

-After stopping the `nodeos` process, you will not be able to restart it using the  `.genesis_start.sh` script created in *1.5 Start the genesis node* as once a node runs and produces blocks, the blockchain database initializes and gets populated.
-Thus, `nodeos` is not able to start with the `--genesis-json` parameter.
-Therefore, it is recommended to create a new script, `start.sh` by following the same steps outlined in *1.5 Start a genesis node* and copy the below content to the script.
-Also, assign execution privileges to the script and use this file for any future nodeos restarts after you stopped the process.
+After stopping the `nodeos` process, you will not be able to restart it using the  `.genesis_start.sh` script created in [1.5.1.
+Start the Genesis node](#151-start-the-genesis-node) since once a node runs and produces blocks, the blockchain database initializes and gets populated.
+Thus, `nodeos` will be unable to restart with the `--genesis-json` parameter.
+Therefore, it is recommended to create a new script `start.sh` and copy the content belows to it.
+Also, assign execution privileges to the script and use this file for any future `nodeos` restarts after the process has stopped.

 ```shell
 #!/bin/bash